June 13, 2018

 Toric: These are similar to standard IOLs, but they have the added benefit of treating astigmatism, which is not usually directly treated by a lens exchange.

-Extended Range: These IOLS have an intermediate to distant range, which are perfect for everyday use like driving or using a computer.
+Extended Range: These IOLS have an intermediate to the distant range, which is perfect for everyday use like driving or using a computer.

-Multifocal: These lenses have multiple concentric circles with different focusing distances, thus allowing the patient to see in near, intermediate, and far distances.
+Multifocal: These lenses have multiple concentric circles with different focusing distances, thus allowing the patient to see at near, intermediate, and far distances.